jhegemann/Muonbase/README.md

 which allows for highly performant asynchroneous handling of multiple clients.
 The epoll instance is also connected to a timer descriptor to enable regular events and it is connected to a signal descriptor to handle signals and terminate the server gracefully in case of a received sigterm or sigkill signal.
-Incoming http requests are forwarded to the htpp rest api, which performs tasks based on services that can be injected into the http server event loop.
+Incoming http requests are forwarded to the http rest api, which performs tasks based on services that can be injected into the http server event loop.
 In the current version, there are only two services available, which are i) the storage engine, and ii) the user management.
 Regarding authorization, the software implements only simple http basic authorization and there is no possibility to set user permissions on specific documents, meaning that all users can read and modify all documents.

-# Haproxy
+# SSL / Haproxy
 This software supports only plain http transport and does not implement ssl.
 In order to set up secure endpoints it is recommended to bind the server locally and let e.g. haproxy (or another suitable proxy server) do the ssl termination.
 This is easy, secure, and performant.

-# Logrotate
+# Logging / Logrotate
 At the current early stage, logging can only be (very) verbose or totally absent.
 If you really need the logging, either start the server in foreground and observe what happens on the standard output, or make sure you use e.g. logrotate to avoid blocking your disk space with very large logfiles.